FAQ

 Editor-in-Chief: Edward Dąbrowa

-The research for this publication has been supported by a grant from the Priority Research Area Heritage under the Strategic Programme Excellence Initiative at Jagiellonian University.
+The publication has been supported by a grant from the Faculty of History under the Strategic Programme Excellence Initiative at Jagiellonian University.

 Issue content